turok-m-a/mattermost-qt/README.md

 * Hidden/archived chats - do not receive notifications from them, do not load and receive messages until selected from list.
 * "TODO answer list" - mark messages as unread (or some other way), and put them on special list.
 * ~~Find a better way to handle thread widnows.~~ done
-* Make main window fully resizable, auto/manual option to hide chat list.
+* ~~Make main window fully resizable~~, auto/manual option to hide chat list.
 * Settings for notifications.
 At least option to notify only on PM and username mentioned.
 * Fix new reactions not working, support for custom reactions.
 At least - display :reaction name: on button if icon cannot be displayed.
-* Load avatars only for users that are members of channel you are connected to, plus PM list users.
+* ~~Load avatars only for users that are members of channel you are connected to, plus PM list users.~~ done. still need to load user info for deleted users, to display user name for chat with deleted user (**btw, official client hides chats with deleted users, even if messages are still saved in DB and this client gets them!**)
 * ~~Load avatars only for posts that are currently displayed.
-If not possible, implement background avatar loading, so user does not need to wait for too long on first client launch.~~ background loading implemented, increasing cache size (its adjustable now) allows to avoid this process. avatars for deleted users are not loaded now (as well as user name and other info).
+If not possible, implement background avatar loading, so user does not need to wait for too long on first client launch.~~ **done**
 * Try to optimize RAM usage even more (just as a challenge)
 # What is planned to be implemented (at some distant future)
 * pinning posts to a channel and displaying pinned posts